CartoDB/mobile-sdk/doc/sdk_with_carto.md

 ### App Integration

-In order to integrate your published mobile map into the app, you need a callback-based asynchronous process to request the viz.json  (a simple method call will not suffice).
+In order to integrate your published mobile map into the app, you need a callback-based asynchronous process to request the viz.json.

 1)  The following requirements are needed for app integration of a published CARTO Mobile SDK map: